imagej/imagej.github.io/pages/Debugging_Exercises.md

 the top of the stack, and thus what was being processed on that thread when you took the stack trace.

-{% include ExpandingBox content="What method did you identify as being last executed before the crash?
+{% capture includecontent %} What method did you identify as being last executed before the crash?
 |\>`net.imagej.trouble.hidden.NotALoop.dontLoopForever` is what you
 should find.
 Note that there is some hand-waving in this exercise: it's possible that this method could have returned and a subsequent method caused the actual crash\!
-But we at least have gained information, in that we know the `dontLoopForever` method *was* executed. " %}
+But we at least have gained information, in that we know the `dontLoopForever` method *was* executed.

+{% endcapture %}

+{% include expanding-box content=includecontent %}

 **Takeaways**